 If you want to get your financial matters organized and protect the future of your loved ones, you might be considering a revocable living trust.
-You probably have questions, like Should you set up a revocable living trust?

 This article answers some of the common questions about these documents.
 A Texas estate planning attorney can answer more of your questions and help you decide if a revocable living trust is the right option for you.